martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 ### How much do these attacks cost?

 <center>
-<h4><span style="color: #881c1c"><b>Commercial APIs tend to be cheap.</b></span></h4>
+<h4><span style="color: #881c1c"><b>Commercially available inference APIs are cheap.</b></span></h4>
 </center>

-Based on [cost estimates](https://cloud.google.com/products/calculator/) from Google Cloud APIs, it costs $62.35 to extract [SST2](https://nlp.stanford.edu/sentiment/treebank.html); $430.56 to extract a speech recognition dataset of 300 hours of telephone transcripts (the size of [Switchboard](https://catalog.ldc.upenn.edu/LDC97S62)); and $2000 to extract 1 million translation queries (each with 100 characters).
+Based on [cost estimates](https://cloud.google.com/products/calculator/) from Google Cloud APIs, it costs just $62.35 to extract sentiment labels on 66536 sentences (the size of [SST2](https://nlp.stanford.edu/sentiment/treebank.html)); $430.56 to extract a speech recognition dataset of 300 hours of telephone transcripts (the size of [Switchboard](https://catalog.ldc.upenn.edu/LDC97S62)); and $2000 to extract 1 million translation queries (each with 100 characters).
 Several APIs allow a limited number of free queries per IP address and it's possible to collect datasets for much lesser costs if data collection is distributed across IP addresses.
 This is called a [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).

 ### What kind of attacks do we study in our paper?